 Basil, and … Jesus.

-But about Jesus: It has been obvious to me for a long time — and, I expect, to many
+But about the name Jesus: It has been obvious to me for a long time — and probably to some, even many,

 of you as well — that the name Jesus

-by which we know the Gospels Teacher was not in fact the man’s name.
-Jesus
+by which we know the Gospels Teacher was not actually the man’s name.
+In fact, the name Jesus

 is the English form of the Latin form of the Greek form of the Hebrew word Yeshua or Yehoshua.
-In fact, scholars tell us the man’s name was (almost) certainly an Aramaic word, most likely something like Issa.
+Scholars tell us the man’s name was (almost) certainly an Aramaic word, most likely Issa.
 But definitely not Jesus

 La Pietá – Michelangelo

 Issa,but never out loud.
-My excuse has been, gee, old habits die hard, and what difference does it make, and surely he does not care.
+My excuses have been, gee, old habits die hard, and what difference does it make, and surely he does not care.

 Jesusbecause I realize that a lot of TZF visitors will initially experience as much difficulty ingesting the name

 Issaa link to this explanation or another like it.
-Again, it has taken me a long time; there is no reason for me to insist that TZF visitors deal with this quicker than I could.
+Again, it has taken me a long time; there is no reason for me to insist that TZF visitors deal with this quicker than I was able (or willing).